 Where to shop in Bundeena

-You will also find a mix of ceramics, jewellery, clothes and soaps for sale at Bundeena Saltwater Market, held on the first Sunday of every month, and purchase artworks from some of the studios flung open for the monthly Bundeena Maianbar Art Trail.
-If you’re enjoying a weekend break, catch the ferry back to Cronulla where you can stroll along the pedestrianised mall with its vibrant mix of shops such as The Best Little Bookshop in Town, Roar, Meet that Store and CharBella.
+Find a mix of ceramics, jewellery, clothes and soaps for sale at Bundeena Saltwater Market, on the first Sunday of every month.
+The market coincides with the monthly Bundeena Maianbar Art Trail when local artists open their studios.
+Meanwhile, if you’re enjoying a weekend break, catch the ferry back to Cronulla where you can stroll along the pedestrianised mall with its vibrant mix of shops such as The Best Little Bookshop in Town, Roar and Meet that Store

 By train and ferry: Catch a train from Central to Cronulla and connect with the ferry to Bundeena.
 The ferry terminal is just a short walk away from the train station.